 From Athens: About 50 minutes by car, via GA 316.

 From downtown Atlanta: About 30-45 minutes by car.

 How long is the program?

 Full-time, Regular Program, 2 years: 4 semesters.
 Summer attendance is optional, but it does not shorten the program.

-Full-time, Advanced Standing Program is about one year: 1 summer and 2 semesters.
+Full-time, Advanced Standing Program is about 1 year: 1 summer and 2 semesters.

-Extended-Time, Regular Program, 3 to 4 years: 8 semesters including summers; no more than 12 semesters.
+Extended-Time, Regular Program, 3 to 4 years: 8 to 11 semesters including summers, depending on student need.

 How many credit hours is the MSW program?